-Scotch-Brite.
-I’m talking about the rough, scrubby side of a sponge or a Scotch-Brite cleaning pad.
-Scotch-Brite will dull and destroy the luster and surface beauty of stainless steel.
-Scotch-Brite is great for other applications but NOT to clean or polish stainless steel.
+Scotch-Brite comes in two versions: dark green and blue.
+NEVER use a heavy-duty green Scotch-Brite on stainless steel.
+I’m talking about the rough, scrubby green side of a yellow Scotch-Brite sponge and the green Scotch-Brite cleaning pads.
+This heavy-duty version of Scotch-Brite will dull and destroy the luster and surface beauty of stainless steel.
+It’s great for other applications but NOT to clean or polish stainless steel.
 Just don’t.

-You won’t find a better product to clean and shine all stainless steel products than the fabulous Sprayway Stainless Steel Cleaner.
+You won’t find a better product to clean, polish, and maintain all stainless steel products—coated and non-coated— than the fabulous Sprayway Stainless Steel Cleaner.
 It is oil-based, leaves no streaks—only a beautiful luster that will make your eyes pop.
 Apply and polish with a very soft cloth.

 A good maintenance product such as Sprayway Stainless Steel Cleaner is not cheap.
 But neither were your stainless appliances!
 A small investment in quality maintenance is certainly something to consider.